+Graduation rate goals have been met, therefore, the additional actions and services will continue with some additional services being added.
 An increased pass rate in our credit recovery program is favorable.
-However, there was a decease in our in-house summer school pass rate, so additional review is needed.
-We will also continue to monitor our efforts toward graduation rate.
+However, there was a decrease in our in-house summer school pass rate, so additional review is needed.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
-A report of th Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Updat Table.
+A report of th Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Upda Table.